Mazekeen08/Mazekeen08/README.md

   - I focus on making high quality decisions.
 As I am certified in Blockchain Expert I have keen knowledge of  building Blockchain-based applications for businesses .
 I do know about Bitcoins, Ethereum , Multichain , Neo and other trading cryptocurrencies.
 Since Blockchain is emerging tech not only based on tokens  .
 But also for Developers to enhance existing database and introduce blockchain with AI, IoT, Cloud Computing and Devops.
 I wish to work with this in more depth.
 Learning Javascript for making Blockchain projects more strong and clean .
 I am part of Gitcoin Community for exploring and working open source projects and grabbing bounties and funding using Ethereum .
 Hoping to look forward for acceptance of my applications in Blockchain field .

-Skills/Interests :- Blockchain, SQL, JAVA Programming , Cloud computing , Data Science .
+Skills/Interests :- Blockchain, SQL, JAVA Programming , Cloud computing , Data Science.
 -->